purplefox81/setup-mac-via-ansible/README.md

 you may want to start a new terminal after running the setup script.

 setup-mac-2 and teardown-mac is not active currently.

+TODO:
+1. pull common docker images
+2. start mysql as a docker container
+3. install a mysql client, connect to mysql